Worksite Accident Claims

 After your accident, seek medical attention as soon as possible to ensure that you receive an accurate diagnosis and appropriate treatment.
 After that, contact a personal injury lawyer to discuss your case in greater detail to determine the most effective course of action.

-Work with an Experienced Irvine Construction Accident Lawyer
+Work with an Experienced Construction Accident Attorney in California

 If you are suffering from an injury you sustained in a construction accident, you have the right to file a construction accident claim to seek monetary compensation for your resulting damages.
 To learn more, schedule your free legal consultation with our team of personal injury lawyers at Nehora Law Firm.
 Our team is here to help you attain the money you deserve.